 Our goal is to promote understanding while empowering local agents of change, informing incremental steps towards long-term solutions through collaborative initiatives based in science and ethics.

-  Lightkeepers has a proven reputation in building alliances, connecting diverse stakeholders to yield common ground, understanding, compassion, and trust.
+Lightkeepers has a proven reputation in building alliances to connect diverse stakeholders to yield common ground, understanding, compassion, and trust.

 VISION AND VALUES

 Incremental progress is critical to achieving paradigm-shifting solutions that often require us to confront systems, traditions, and attitudes that are resistant to change.
 However, we can work to nurture relationships that foster new understanding, empathy, and shared values.